-A precise, behavior-based score that measures how consistently a person executes structured commitments over time — and why that number matters more than motivation.
+A precise, behavior-based score from 0 to 850 that measures how consistently a person executes structured commitments over time — and why that number matters more than motivation.

 01 — Introduction

-The Discipline Index (DI) is a composite behavioral score, expressed as a number between 0 and 100, that reflects how consistently a person completes structured commitments over time.
+The Discipline Index (DI) is a composite behavioral score ranging from 0 to 850 — modelled on the same credit-score principle, but applied to behavioral consistency.
+It reflects how reliably a person completes structured commitments over time.
 It is not a measure of talent, intelligence, or potential.
 It is a measure of execution — specifically, the degree to which a person follows through on defined tasks when given a clear structure, a deadline, and an accountability mechanism.

 The DI was designed to answer a question that most self-improvement systems avoid asking directly: not "how motivated are you?" but "how disciplined are you, based on what you actually do?"